Cover image of "The Winds of War," one of the best novels about World War II

 The annihilation of the Warsaw Ghetto was one of the signature events of the Second World War.
 Its story has been told innumerable times, in print, on film, and in oral histories.
 But, since I don’t go out of my way to seek out books about the Holocaust, I hadn’t yet come across a book that tells the tale from the perspective of a child.
 The Book of Aron, a novel by Jim Shepard, does that job brilliantly.
 It is a superb contribution to the extensive literature about World War II.

 This is not one of those predictable tales of the heroic but doomed Warsaw Ghetto uprising.
-The action takes place in the months leading up to the uprising.
+The action takes place in the months leading up to the event.
 The story revolves around the life of a boy named Aron, the son of a poor Jewish couple from a Polish shtetl near the Lithuanian border.
 Aron is eight years old when the tale begins in 1936, but the book focuses on the tragic months in 1942 when he is thirteen.
 As the Nazis progressively shrink the borders of the Ghetto and starve its residents, Aron and his gang of twelve- and thirteen-year-olds turn to petty crime in an effort to survive.
 Read the review.

 Cover image of "The Winds of War"